-Company formation
+Company Information

-In short, incorporating a Sociedad de Responsabilidad Limitada or a Sociedad por Acciones Simplificadas requires choosing a name and checking its availability, making capital contributions, agreeing on the provisions of the articles of association and filing it with the Registrar of Companies and posting an extract, all of which usually takes between 45 and 60 days.
+In short, incorporating a Sociedad de Responsabilidad Limitada or a Sociedad por Acciones Simplificada requires choosing a name and checking its availability, making capital contributions, agreeing on the provisions of the articles of association and filing it with the Registrar of Companies and posting an extract, all of which usually takes between 45 and 60 days.

 Complexity is added and timing is extended in the case of Sociedades Anónimas, due to an additional review by Auditoría Interna de la Nación (a Governmental body with corporate oversight responsibilities).
-For this reason, the acquisition of shelf-companies is a widespread alternative which may substantially simplify and reduce the timing involved.
+For this reason, the acquisition of shelf-companies is a widespread alternative which may substantially simplify and reduce the time involved in the set up.